-Under the terms of the swap, the Fondo will pay all interest received on the portfolio to the swap counterparty and will receive:

-- The three-month EURIBOR rate, plus the weighted-average spread of the notes, plus 3.25% on the notional amount which is equal to the balance of the performing loans and loans in arrears up to 90 days; - During the revolving period, an amount covering the difference between the coupon paid on the notes and the interest yielded by the principal account (to cover negative carry); and - The portfolio's administration and servicing fee.
+Under the terms of the swap, the Fondo will pay all interest received on the portfolio to the swap counterparty and will receive: (i) the three-month EURIBOR rate, plus the weighted-average spread of the notes plus 3.25% on the notional amount which is equal to the balance of the performing loans and loans in arrears up to 90 days, (ii) during the revolving period an amount covering the difference between the coupon paid on the notes and the interest yielded by the principal account (to cover negative carry), and (iii) the portfolio's administration and servicing fee.

-Given that the swap counterparty will also be paying the servicing fee, if BBVA is no longer swap counterparty, a replacement must be found that will enter into the swap on the same terms, and BBVA must bear any replacement cost.
+Given that the swap counterparty will also be paying the servicing fee, if BBVA is no longer swap counterparty, a replacement must be found that will enter into the swap on the same terms, and any cost of replacement must be borne by BBVA.